Release Date: 3/17/2015

 One thing I do like a lot about Hardline, and Battlefield in general, is the overall handling and feel of weapons.
 They have weight, they feel real, and there’s a lot of feedback and skill required to aim the gun, and with this, you will find your favorites.
 Hardline is more urban cops vs robbers so you won’t see the military weapons you’re used to.
 Most missions I went through with a pistol as my main weapon and then a shotgun or SMG as a backup, that’s it.
 No grenades, no rocket launchers, nothing like that.
 It’s an interesting change-up for the series, but it just wasn’t done right.

 Multiplayer is interesting but still doesn’t top Battlefield 3.
 Most modes consist of variations of capturing the flag with small maps, but the most interesting is hotwiring.
 This is a car heist mission where you drive around on maps, but the vehicle handling is some of the worst.
 Even during the campaign, the car chases felt fake and ridiculous, and completely unbelievable.
 The janky and over-exaggerated handling doesn’t help either.
-While the multiplayer is a nice change of urban maps over large military fields, it’s not something to write home about.
+While the multiplayer is a nice change from urban maps over large military fields, it’s not something to write home about.
 I got bored after getting to around level 15 and just kind of stopped and went on to better games.

 The visuals are quite impressive though, some of the best out there right now with fantastic lighting and extremely high-res textures.
 While the PC version does look the best, the PS4 and Xbox One versions are nothing to scoff at.
-However, you will need a fairly new system to run this on PC, nothing over 18 months old.
+However, you will need a fairly new system to run this on a PC, nothing over 18 months old.